chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/grype-tutorial/index.md

 grype venv
 ```

-We can do the same with node modules in a mode_modules folder.
+We can do the same with node modules in a `node_modules` folder.
 First, create an empty project folder and change the working directory to that folder:

 ```bash
 mkdir node_project && cd node_project